JAMES-ANDROW/DATAMINING-BreastCancer/README.md

 Team default is **J48** if the user presses Enter or enters an invalid option.

-This default choice is stated in source comments in `BreastCancerClassifierApp.java` and here in the README.
+This default choice is stated in source comments in `BABAD_BrestCancerClassifierApp.java` and here in the README.

 ## Requirements